Update of the nonlocal sub-leading ${O}_1$-${O}_7$ contribution to $\bar B \to X_s \gamma$ at LO: Numerical analysis

 \section{Numerical analysis}

 We calculate now the complete resolved ${\cal O}^{c}_{1} - {\cal O}_{7\gamma}$ contribution without separating this contribution into two pieces.
-As in our previous analysis in Ref.~\cite{Benzke:2020htm}, we follow the systematic approach proposed in Ref.~\cite{Gunawardana:2019gep} and use a complete set of basis functions, namely the Hermite polynomials multiplied by a Gaussian:
+As in our previous analysis in Ref.~\cite{Benzke:2020htm}, we follow the systematic method proposed in Ref.~\cite{Gunawardana:2019gep} and use a complete set of basis functions, namely the Hermite polynomials multiplied by a Gaussian:

 Here only even polynomials have to be chosen due to the fact that our shape function $h_{17}$ is even.
 We also allow for higher suppression in the Gaussian because such functions can not be expressed by the basis of functions given in Eq.~(\ref{Hermite}) and, thus, have to be included within a systematic analysis.
-As discussed in the introduction, this approach avoids any prejudices regarding the unknown functional form of the shape function, but only uses well established properties like the zeroth and the second moment and also the fourth and the sixth moment which are based on dimensional arguments. .
+This approach avoids any prejudices regarding the unknown functional form of the shape function, but only uses well established properties like the zeroth and the second moment {which were derived in Refs.~\cite{Gunawardana:2017zix,Gunawardana:2019gep}}, and also the fourth and the sixth moment which are based on dimensional arguments.